-Cell phone use while driving remains a leading cause of car accidents and fatalities.
-How can you stop yourself, or your family member, from using the phone while driving?
-It’s actually simple.
+Cell phone use while driving remains a leading cause of car accidents.
+Learn how to stop yourself, or someone you love, from doing it.

 I’m not going to preach to you about the dangers of using your phone while driving.

 You know them.
 You’ve heard the stats so many times you can’t stand them anymore.